microsoft/Power-Fx/docs/expression-grammar.md

 At the lexical level, a Power Fx expression consists of a stream of *Whitespace*, *Comment*, and *Token* elements.
 Each of these productions is covered in the following sections.
 Only *Token* elements are significant in the syntactic grammar.

 ### Whitespace

-Whitespace is used to separate comments and tokens within a PowerApps document.
+Whitespace is used to separate comments and tokens within a Power Apps document.

 &emsp;&emsp;<a name="Whitespace"></a>*Whitespace* **:**<br>
 &emsp;&emsp;&emsp;&emsp;any Unicode Space separator (class Zs)<br>